-Have you wished you had a personal assistant that would offer you wise counsel when purchasing a printer?
-You want the advice, but you don’t want the pushy salesman.
+Have you ever wished you had a personal assistant that would offer you wise counsel when purchasing a printer?
+You want the advice, but you don’t want the pushy salesman, or someone who works on commission to help you.
 Let me serve as your virtual personal assistant and show you what to look for when buying a printer.

 Nobody wants to purchase something, only to wonder if they made the right decision, or worse yet, feel guilty for having purchased something that they didn’t know if they should get or not.
 All of the questions I am about to ask you are meant to help you come to a confident decision in purchasing a new printer, whatever that decision may be.